 We were recently granted planning permission to build 18 new homes in Swansea's city centre using a new innovative intermediate rent model.

-We are a leading provider of housing and care services in south and mid Wales.
+We are a leading provider of housing, care and support services in south and mid Wales.

-We employ around 1500 staff across the business and manage over 10,300 units of accommodation and over 2,700 units of care.
+We employ around 1400 staff across the business and manage over 10,300 units of accommodation and over 2,700 units of care (non-accommodation).

 Have a look at our 2013 Annual Review